hhvm/user-documentation/hack/10-operators/03-null-safe.md

 The object on which the null-safe operator is being used itself should be nullable.
 This makes it so people are careful using this operator and not just throwing it around without any thought about it.

 @@ null-safe-examples/not-nullable.php @@

+### No Property Writes

+You cannot use the null-safe operator to try to write to properties.
+It is read-only.